CodeNow/on-prem-terraform/README.md

 ### Step 7: Confirm Cluster is Up

-After finishing the setup, you can now test if the cluster is up by running the following command.
+After finishing the setup, you can now test if the cluster is up by running the following command (This can take a few minutes).

 ```
 kubectl get nodes